 92. Strong pneumotaxic signals increase what?

-93. What are the reflexes that have both sensory and motor vagal components?
+93. What reflexes have both sensory and motor vagal components?

-94. What are the reflexes that are responsible for laryngospasm, coughing, and slowing of the heartbeat?
+94. What reflexes are responsible for laryngospasm, coughing, and slowing of the heartbeat?

 95. Endotracheal intubation, airway suctioning, and bronchoscopy readily elicit what reflex?